-It is super easy to forget to check your credit score, or be too worried to do it.
-Some say that ignorance… is bliss.
-That blissful ignorance will come to an end the day want to buy your first home, car, wedding ring or rent an apartment.
+It is super easy to forget to check your credit score or be too worried to do it.
+Some say that ignorance is bliss.
+Unfortunately for them, that blissful ignorance will come to an end the day they want to buy their first home or car or rent an apartment.

 This is one of the biggest mistakes you can make while also being the easiest to avoid.
 Checking your credit score will alert you if there is fraud linked to your name, show you your credit score and let you know if anything else needs to be remedied.